 Highly sensitive people know from long experience that they feel things far more strongly than others do.
 They have seen firsthand how they’re different.

 Often, it’s also noticed and remarked on by others, with comments like, “You noticed that?”
 “Why does that bother you?”
 “I dunno, it doesn’t seem loud/cold/hot to me…” or “You’re too sensitive.”

 3 Things You Need to Know About Highly Sensitive People

 Here are three simple, important facts everyone should know about highly sensitive people:

 - Being highly sensitive is a normal trait.
-Approximately 15 to 20 percent of the population has the gene that makes them highly sensitive.
+Approximately 30 percent of the population has the gene that makes them highly sensitive.

 - High sensitivity is a real, research-based characteristic.
 In psychology, anyone who tests as having a very high degree of Sensory Processing Sensitivity (SPS), a personality trait, is considered highly sensitive.
 SPS is the trait of deeply processing experiences and stimuli, and a person with high SPS has differences at the neural level.

 - Being highly sensitive comes with both advantages and drawbacks.
 Highly sensitive people tend to be empathetic, artistically creative, intuitive, and highly aware of the needs of others — so much so that many thrive in careers as therapists, counsellors, artists, musicians, and writers.
 But highly sensitive people also deal with overwhelm, exhaustion, and burnout, especially from “absorbing” or sensing all the emotional cues of the people around them.
 Loud, crowded, or visually busy spaces can also overwhelm sensitive people — any strong sensory input can.

 Because of their need to spend time alone, highly sensitive people are often confused with introverts.
 The truth is that anyone can be highly sensitive, whether introverted, extroverted, or anywhere in between.